rox-automation/roxbot/docs/blog/posts/messaging_benchmarks.md

 ## Introducing Roxbot: A Pythonic ROS Alternative

 Confronted daily with these challenges in ROS, I was motivated to find solutions to streamline my work.
 Over the past year, I've been developing a Python-centric robotics framework named "Roxbot".
 This framework is akin to ROS but is designed to overcome the limitations I've encountered.
-Currently, Roxbot is in its pre-release phase and can be explored on [GitLab](https://gitlab.com/roxautomation/roxbot) and in [online documentation](https://roxautomation.gitlab.io/roxbot/how_it_works/) Note that while Roxbot is not ready for release as a full-fledged ROS replacement, it contains many bits and pieces that
+Currently, Roxbot is in its pre-release phase and can be explored on [Github](https://github.com/rox-automation/roxbot) Note that while Roxbot is not ready for release as a full-fledged ROS replacement, it contains many bits and pieces that
 I've been using in various customer projects over the course of last year.